TASagent/TASagent.github.io/twitchBotFeatures/tts.md

 # TASagent TwitchBot TTS

-Users with elevated permissions can trigger TTS with a simple chat command: `!tts This is how I can use TTS in chat`
+TASagentPuppet features a simple TTS system.
+Users with elevated permissions can trigger TTS with the command: `!tts This is how I can use TTS in chat`

 ## TTS sound effects extension